 Codes and Frequencies

-SMOKAGEREG reports the age respondents started smoking cigarettes "fairly regularly."
+For sample adults who ever smoked 100 cigarettes (SMOKEV), SMOKAGEREG reports the age respondents first started smoking cigarettes "fairly regularly."

 For 1997 forward respondents were asked, "How old were you when you FIRST started to smoke fairly regularly?"
 This question was asked of sample adults age 18+ who reported having ever smoked 100 cigarettes (SMOKEV).